 High School League Standings:

-To view the current team standings of the Varsity PSDL, please click here.
+To view the final team standings of the Varsity PSDL, please click here.

 For Varsity individual standings, click here.

-To view the current standings of the Novice PSDL, please click here.
+To view the final standings of the Novice PSDL, please click here.

 For Novice individual standings, click here.